The scourge of our society is domestic violence

 Some statics on the U.S.

-It seems that in the United States, approximately 1.3 million women and 835,000 men reported as having been physically assaulted by an intimate partner annually.
-It seems that the leading cause of injury to women from age 15 to 44 is domestic violence.
+It seems that in the United States, approximately 1.3 million women and 835,000 men are reported as having been physically assaulted by an intimate partner annually.
+The leading cause of injury to women from age 15 to 44 is domestic violence.

-You will find domestic violence on all social levels but it seems that having financial difficulties, unemployment or low wages can trigger aggression.
-Being stressed and very worried makes one prone to overreact.
+You will find domestic violence on all social levels, but it seems that having financial difficulties, unemployment or low wages can trigger aggression.
+Being stressed and anxious makes one prone to overreact.

 Where you are born does make a difference

 Depending on where the woman lives in the world, many awful things can happen to her.
-Without going into lengthy explanations or very much in depth, I would like to tell you that she might experience one of the following atrocities.
+Without going into lengthy explanations or very much in-depth, I would like to tell you she might experience one of the following atrocities.

-In India and Pakistan, these type of attacks is increasing every year.
+In India and Pakistan, these types of attacks are increasing every year.
 The UK has one of the highest rates of acid attacks per capita in the world.
 In London only, there were 1,200 cases of acid attacks recorded from 2011 to 2016.

 Female genital mutilation